MadStats/reflections-on-presentations-AliceAlicia/README.md

 What were aspects of the presentation that you liked:

 1.The graphing displayed in the presentation are attractive.
-2.Their discovery is on point
+2.Their discovery is on point.

 What were aspects of the presentations for which you had concerns or questions: